singhiqbal1007/mysqlexport/README.md

 ## Development
-Rename the file `spec/configuration.yml.example` to `spec/configuration.yml`, then set the mysql configurations and test database. see example configuration below.
+Go to `spec/configuration.yml`, then set the mysql configurations and test database. see example configuration below.
 ```
 host: localhost
 username: root
 password:
 database: mysqlexport_test
 ```
-Use `bundle install` to install the necessary development & testing gems and run rake for running the tests.
+Use `bundle install` to install the necessary development & testing gems and `bundle exec rake` for running the tests.
 ```
-bundle install
+$ bundle install
-rake
+$ bundle exec rake
 ```
 Database named `mysqlexport_test` will automatically be created.